 For flammable liquids and flammable gases, local exhaust ventilation or a process enclosure ventilation system may be required.
-Ventilation equipment should be explosion-resistant.
+Ventilation equipment should

 Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.